 Life on pasture results in healthy, productive animals rarely in need of veterinary attention.
 Problems that do arise are treated promptly and holistically using natural herbal remedies.
 On very rare occasions when we feel the need to use drugs to save the life of a cow, that cow is removed from the milking herd for the appropriate amount of withdrawal time and milk quality is tested before she is returned to the milking herd.

 Cows are dried off and rested for two months out of the year, but our calving schedule is staggered so that we do have a supply of milk for our share owners year-round.
 All calves born here are raised on real milk from their mothers for several months to a natural weaning age.
 Heifers are handled daily from birth and raised to be gentle, easy-going milk cows.
-After weaning, bull calves are moved to West Wind Farm in Castleton, Virginia where they are finished on lush, open pastures for 100% grassfed beef that we offer in our Farm Store.
+After weaning, bull calves are moved to West Wind Farm in Castleton, Virginia where they are finished at 2+ years of age on lush, open pastures for 100% grassfed beef that we offer in our Farm Store.

 All of the plants we sell are propagated or grown from seed on our farm, using organic methods.
 Our plants are never treated with chemical fertilizers or pesticides so they are safe for pollinators and other beneficial insects.

 We build nutrient-dense living soil in our gardens without the use of chemical fertilizers or pesticides.
 We feed the soils with rich compost made on our farm.
 Mulches and cover crops are used to protect and build soil, conserve water, and suppress weeds.
 Row covers and companion plantings are used to discourage insect pests, and habitat is provided to attract beneficial insects.